Zimbabwe Country Commercial Guide

 Last published date:

-Zimbabwe’s banking system is linked to international banks which allows for the transfer of U.S. dollar payments.
-Following the tightening of reporting standards in the United States to curtail money laundering and terrorist financing, most international banks severed their relationships with Zimbabwean banks, making foreign payments difficult.
-However, U.S. firms can still use five local banks that still have correspondent banking relationships with U.S. banks.
-Standard Chartered and FBC Bank have direct correspondent banking relationships with a U.S. bank, while Stanbic, Ecobank, and Nedbank can make payments through their foreign ownership structures.
+Zimbabwe’s banking system is linked to international banks, enabling the transfer of U.S. dollar payments.
+However, following tightened reporting standards in the United States to combat money laundering and terrorist financing, most international banks severed their relationships with Zimbabwean banks, making foreign payments more challenging.
+Three local banks, FBC Bank, Ecobank, and Nedbank, maintain direct correspondent banking relationships with U.S. banks.
+Other foreign-owned banks, such as Stanbic, leverage their parent companies’ correspondent relationships for U.S. dollar settlements.

-Following the collapse of the Zimbabwean dollar in 2021, many companies in Zimbabwe found their cash reserves suddenly worthless.
-In addition, following the RBZ’s increase in rates in June 2022, banks in Zimbabwe charge relatively high interest rates of over 150 percent.
-The physical payment system functions well, but buyers may not have adequate financial resources to pay for goods acquired.
-Some local banks and vendors accept international credit cards as a form of payment for goods and services due to the use of a dual currency and the country’s desire to raise foreign exchange.
+The Reserve Bank of Zimbabwe (RBZ) has maintained a tight monetary policy from 2024 to present, keeping the local currency Bank Policy Rate at 35 percent since September 2024 to mitigate exchange rate and inflation pressures.
+Following the collapse of the Zimbabwean dollar in 2021, many companies saw their cash reserves rendered worthless.
+While the physical payment system functions well, buyers often lack sufficient financial resources to pay for goods acquired.
+Some local banks and vendors accept international credit cards for goods and services, supported by Zimbabwe’s dual currency system and efforts to raise foreign exchange.

-Zimbabwe’s high mobile telephone penetration rate of 90 percent has encouraged banks to partner with mobile network operators to offer a range of financial services including purchasing goods and services using mobile money.
-Zimbabweans now perform 96 percent of their transactions using a mobile device.
-The widespread adoption of mobile money has helped offset the negative effects of a shortage of cash which retailers prefer.
+Zimbabwe’s high mobile telephone penetration rate has encouraged banks to partner with mobile network operators to offer financial services, including mobile money payments for goods and services.
+Most transactions in Zimbabwe are now conducted using mobile devices.
+The widespread adoption of mobile money has helped offset the negative effects of cash shortages.

 Banking Systems

-The rest of the banking system is composed of commercial banks, which are the largest subsector; merchant banks, whose function is to finance trade, underwrite rights offerings of listed companies, and assist in mergers and acquisitions; building societies, which provide mortgages for real estate transactions; the People’s Own Savings Bank, a government-owned bank; development financial institutions; and micro-finance institutions.
+The banking system includes commercial banks, which form the largest subsector; merchant banks, which finance trade, underwrite rights offerings for listed companies, and assist in mergers and acquisitions; building societies, which provide mortgages for real estate transactions; the People’s Own Savings Bank, a government-owned institution; development financial institutions; and microfinance institutions.
 Other key players in Zimbabwe’s financial sector include insurance companies, pension and provident funds, investment trusts, and offshore portfolio investors.
-The re-introduction and collapse of the Zimbabwe dollar has challenged balance sheets for many banks, particularly when U.S. dollar assets were converted into local currency balances, while U.S. dollar liabilities remained.

 Foreign Exchange Controls